In short, being a guest on the Blue Collar Voices Show is a conversation between you and me… … and it just happens to be recorded.

 AN EXTERNAL MICROPHONE IS THE MOST IMPORTANT ASPECT OF SOUND QUALITY

 BLUETOOTH is a PROBLEM!
 Bluetooth introduces a bit of a delay.
 If possible, either USB, 3.5mm or if using Apple, the special connection that Apple has on some of their equipment.

 I’ve tested recording audio with the built-in microphone on both phone and laptop.
 I’ve also tested with earbuds that have a microphone, and a reasonable USB microphone.

 The basic requirement for recording is using earbuds with decent microphone sound quality.

 I’ve tested a number of earbuds, most have a terrible microphone, even if they sound good to YOU.

 The most important thing is how well your voice comes across via the microphone, NOT how well your earbuds rock your music. 🙂

-A few very cheap good options to use as a microphone for The Blue Collar Voices podcast (as a guest):
+A minimal good option to use as a microphone for The Blue Collar Voices podcast (as a guest):

 Another choice for recording are the older Apple earbuds.
 I’ve not tested these myself, but the recommendations for these are strong from others that are involved in the podcasting ecosphere.

 Remember, we aren’t producing recorded music that audiophiles will be critiquing.
-We are producing stories, from real-life people, like you and I.
+We are producing stories, from real-life people, like you and me.